Rodmg/aquila-mqtt-sn-gateway/doc/index.md

 You can make requests to the gateway for getting the list of registered devices, topics and subscriptions.

+By default, all the monitor topics start whith the ``gw`` prefix.
+You can change the prefix by passing a different one with the ``-m`` option when launching aquila-gateway.

 #### Getting devices:

 1. subscribe to gw/devices/res